HelenKrisInnowise/Girl_bot/README.md

 # Girls Chatbot Demo

-This project presents a Streamlit-based chatbot demonstration application that leverages advanced Mem0 memory features (with a Neo4j graph database and Mem0 Cloud vector database database), and an OpenAI LLM for dynamic persona configuration, mood analysis, and proactive interaction.
+This project presents a Streamlit-based chatbot demonstration application that leverages advanced Mem0 memory features (with Mem0 Cloud vector database database), and an OpenAI LLM for dynamic persona configuration, mood analysis, and proactive interaction.

 ## Project Features

 - **Dynamic Persona Generation:** Configure the chatbot's personality via the sidebar by selecting core character traits, formality levels, and communication styles.
 - **Mood and Intent Analysis:** The bot analyzes your messages to determine your mood and intentions, adapting its responses for a more empathetic interaction.
-- **Hybrid Mem0 Memory:** Utilizes both a local Neo4j graph database (running in Docker) for structured relationships like personal connections and events, and Mem0 Cloud vector database (for semantic search and general memory storage).
+- **Hybrid Mem0 Memory:** Utilizes  Mem0 Cloud vector database (for semantic search and general memory storage).
 - **User Profile:** Dynamically generated summary of the user's profile based on stored memories.
-- **Proactive Queries:** Two functions for re-engaging in conversation:
+- **Proactive Queries:** A function for re-engaging in conversation:
 - **Mood Change History:** Visualization of the user's mood dynamics over time.
 - **Content Moderation:** Filtering of controversial topics and potentially undesirable content.